 When asked to think about the future, the majority of the youth focus more on intangible aspirations: personal happiness, success, and a rich social life are the principle themes to emerge.
-These aspirations are expressed in the form of an instructive and surprising variety of themes, with nearly 170 different topics addressed.
+These aspirations are expressed in the form of an instructive and surprising variety of themes with instructive and surprising variety of themes, with nearly 170 different topics addressed.
 However, basic needs, such as health (4%) or financial stability (5%), are mentioned relatively rarely.
 40,765 contributions